RicardoSaca/scraper/README.md

 Then it will ask what is the search query you want, use format "POSITION" AND "LOCATION" <br>
 Then it will ask if you want to search for another position return Y or N <br>
 Repeat until you have all the positions you are looking for <br>
-The scrapper will then run and createa file called results.csv where the information you are looking for will be found
+The scrapper will then run and create a file called results.csv where the information you are looking for will be found

 ### Disclamer
 Scrapping linkedin can lead to your profile being banned or suspnded.
 It is recommended to use an account that is not your main one.
 It is [legal](https://www.forbes.com/sites/emmawoollacott/2019/09/10/linkedin-data-scraping-ruled-legal/#:~:text=A%20court%20has%20ruled%20that,that%20this%20violates%20user%20privacy.) but the company views it as [a violation of terms of service](https://news.linkedin.com/2021/april/an-update-from-linkedin)

 ### Tutorials used
 https://www.linkedin.com/pulse/how-easy-scraping-data-from-linkedin-profiles-david-craven/
 https://stackoverflow.com/questions/62009351/linkedin-scraper-to-extract-skills